Mexico’s history can be read in many ways, but to us, it’s most legible in food.

 Pan Dulce

-Start your day with a pastry and coffee to breakfast like a local.
+Start your day with a pastry and coffee for breakfast like a local.
 The most common breakfast pastries are sweet pastries known as pan dulces.
-There are various types and shapes, and they have some pretty cute names like conchas (shells), bigotes (mustaches), orejas (ears), and besos (kisses).
+There are various types and shapes, and they have some pretty cute names, like conchas (shells), bigotes (mustaches), orejas (ears), and besos (kisses).
+If you’re in downtown Mexico City, you’ll see many street food stands selling pastries, but we recommend heading to Pastelería Ideal for floors and floors of Mexican pastries.

 Tamal Y Atole

-For a super classic breakfast, get a tamal and some atole as it’s believed that the masa-based drink that is atole dates back to Pre Hispanic times.
-When you walk around Mexico City in the morning (especially in the markets), you’ll see many vendors selling tamales and atole.
+For a super classic breakfast, get a tamal and some atole.
+Among traditional Mexican dishes, this is of particular note as it’s believed that the masa-based drink that is atole dates back to Pre Hispanic times.

 Chilaquiles

-If you like salsa and tortilla chips, you’ve probably had chilaquiles — a classic Mexican breakfast dish of totopos (fried corn tortillas) tossed with salsa and sometimes topped with radishes, a fried egg, or even chicken.
+If you like salsa and tortilla chips, you’ve probably had chilaquiles — a classic Mexican breakfast dish of totopos (fried corn tortillas) tossed with salsa and sometimes topped with radishes, a fried egg, or chicken.
+Across Mexico, you’ll see all sorts of chilaquiles on restaurant menus, but unique to Mexico City is the torta de chilaquil.

 Churros

 Yes, churros are initially from Spain, but you can find the sweet, cylindrical pastry throughout Mexico.
 The fried sweet dough is tossed in sugar or cinnamon sugar and then served with sauces ranging from chocolate to dulce de leche.
+The best churros are fried to order, so steer clear of spots that serve room-temperature churros!

 Elotes and Esquites

 If you live in an area with great Mexican food or have seen Nacho Libre, you’re likely familiar with the garnished corncobs known as elotes.
 Well, esquites as their off-the-cob sibling.
-Kernels are removed and boiled or roasted with epazote (a local herb), then served with your choice of salt, lime juice, mayonnaise, chile powder, or con todo (the works).
+Kernels are removed, boiled, or roasted with epazote (a local herb), then served with salt, lime juice, mayonnaise, chile powder, or con todo (the works).
+Our advice: always get it con todo!

 Insects

-Insects play a role in Mexican cooking that goes back to Pre Hispanic times.
+Insects play a role in Mexican cooking that goes back to pre-Hispanic times.
 While it’s most common in more traditional dishes and as a street snack, you’ll also see modern restaurants add a variety of insects to dishes as a garnish.
 Our favorite types are escamoles, chicatanas, and chapulines.

-Escamoles are ant larvae, also harvested from maguey plants, which have been a delicacy in Mexico City since the age of the Aztecs.
+• Escamoles are ant larvae, also harvested from maguey plants, which have been a delicacy in Mexico City since the age of the Aztecs.

-Chicatanas are giant flying ants harvested in the southern part of the country immediately following rains.
+• Chicatanas are giant flying ants harvested in the southern part of the country immediately following rains.
 They’re often ground up into dust and used to rim cocktail glasses or served whole in some dishes.

-Chapulines are grasshoppers usually toasted and salted and can be found in everything from nut mixes sold on the streets to quesadillas in mezcalerias.
+• Chapulines are grasshoppers usually toasted and salted and can be found in everything from nut mixes sold on the streets to quesadillas in mezcalerias.

 Pambazo

-Mexico City’s variation on traditional tortas (sandwiches) is the pambazo.
+Mexico City’s variation on traditional Mexican tortas (sandwiches) is the pambazo.
 Whereas a bolillo (like a French bread roll) is standard across the country, the pambazo is made with the bread of the same name.

 The bun is soaked in a medium spicy guajillo chili sauce that adds a fiery kick to every mouthful, and then it’s fried until crisp and finally filled.
+And the filling is just as impressive – chorizo, potatoes, lettuce or cabbage, crema or sour cream, and queso fresco combine to make a seriously filling sandwich.

 Huaraches

-She was making tlacoyos but then personalizing it to make it a longer, more oblong shape which people nicknamed huarache (or sandal because it’s said to resemble a shoe).
+A spinoff of tlacoyos (see below), huaraches originated in Mexico City almost 100 years ago thanks to Señora Carmen Gómez Medina.
+She was making tlacoyos but then personalizing it to make it a longer, more oblong shape, which people nicknamed huarache (or sandal because it’s said to resemble a shoe).
+The most significant change beyond the shape was that the huarache was made with refried beans stuffed in the middle.

 Quesadillas